corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ## Summary

 As you can see, my list of sharp edges in the Rust standard library is quite short.
-There's really not a lot.
+There's not a lot.
-Given that Rust 1.0 was released over a decade ago, the standard library has held up really well.
+Given that Rust 1.0 was released more than a decade ago, the standard library has held up really well.
-On top of that, everything is thoroughly documented and integrates well with the rest of `std`, which is a great plus.
+I reserve the right to update this article in case I become aware of additional sharp edges in the future.
+In general, I like that Rust has a relatively small standard library because once a feature is in there it stays there forever. [^forever]

+[^forever]: Yes, you *can* deprecate functionality, but this is a very timid and [laborious process](https://rust-lang.github.io/rfcs/1270-deprecation.html) and that still doesn't mean functionality gets removed.
+For example, `std::env::home_dir()` has been deprecated for years and is now not getting removed, but instead will be [fixed with a bugfix release and un-deprecated](https://releases.rs/docs/1.85.0/#compatibility-notes).